 - Ownership of the authorized brand / agency / vouchers

-- The company has more than 2 years of exercise, with an annual sales exceeding $10 million.
+- The company must have more than 2 years of experience, with annual sales exceeding $10 million.

 Ownership or Authorized Agencies